AntonisGkortzis/fun-in-Athens/guide.md

 *Information retrieved from:* [Museum of Cycladic Art](https://cycladic.gr/en) | *Photo retrieved from:* [visitgreece](http://www.visitgreece.gr/en/culture/museums/museum_of_cycladic_art)

+**Hellenic IT Museum**

+In the Hellenic IT Museum you'll see rare exhibits, including computers, software, and even video games, from the previous century.
+If you're interested in the history of technology, you shouldn't miss it!
+This Museum encourages,  educates and brings emotions!
+Fun fact: There’s a room with an old TV and joystick, where you can see by yourself how people were watching TV in the past and how they were playing!

 ## <a name="monuments"></a>Monuments

 Athens is famous for its history and its numerous monuments and museums, you don't want to miss that part.